 The alternate leaves are broad, heart-shaped and coarsely serrated.
 They look somewhat similar to the leaves of stinging nettle (Urtica dioica) but do not sting hence the English common name “dead nettle”.
 These two plants belong to different plant families and are not related.

-The white flowers are produced in whorls and are located on the upper part of the stem above the top leaves.
+The white flowers are produced in whorls and are located in the upper part of the stem above the top leaves.
 The flowers attract various insects but mostly bees.
 The small seeds are spread by ants

 Plant Parts Used: The above ground parts of the plant are used in herbal medicine.
-The plant is collected when in bloom and used fresh or dried at temperature up to 35 ºC for later uses.
+The plant is collected when in bloom and used fresh or dried at a temperature up to 35 ºC for later uses.
 It has a sweet smell and a slightly bitter taste.